scellecs/red/README.md

 Extends the capabilities of [UniRx](https://github.com/neuecc/UniRx), allowing you to conveniently resolve dependencies and implement loose coupling between components or modules of your architecture.

-There are two ways to build architecture
+There are two ways to build architecture.

-Simple with:
+Simple way:
 - **Container** is Service Locator, which can solve global dependencies and make it possible to abandon static classes, singletons.
 - **Contract** contains all reactive streams, and helps to make it easy to build MVP for UI and further interaction with business logic.